REGISTRATION FOR FALL 2023 NOW OPEN!

 Register for virtual FFB classes according to the class that suits your schedule.

-As a result to the overwhelming demand for our Fitness for Breath program, some of our summer classes have reached maximum capacity at a rapid pace.
+As a result to the overwhelming demand for our Fitness for Breath program, some of our classes have reached maximum capacity at a rapid pace.
 We are currently dedicated to expanding our program to accommodate a larger number of participants and eagerly look forward to involving more of your in the near future.
 Meanwhile, we encourage you to explore our video collection below, which offers valuable tips and exercises to help you begin your fitness journey.

-Class Times Registration Link Status
+Class Times (all times in ET) Registration Link Status

 10:30 – 11:30am